ayumu-tanaka/Japanese_Economy/README.md

 Ayumu Tanaka.
 “Introduction to the Japanese Economy” [Slides](Slides/02_Japanese_Economy_slides.pdf)

 11:00–11:10
-Ms. Fang Yang.
+Ms. Yang Fang.
 “The impact of female directors on corporate performance: an analysis of listed firms in Japan”

 11:20-11:30
 Ms. Keqi Zhang.
 "The Impact of a Carbon Tax on FDI from Japan: A DiD Analysis of Major Countries”